Financial Highlights under US GAAP – Total Return Vs Internal Rate of Return

 ASC 946-205-50-18 outlines the requirements for Total Return presentation “Total return shall be presented for all investment companies (for interim periods, the disclosure shall include whether or not total return is annualized)”.

-Criteria for Internal Rate of Return presentation
+Criteria for when Internal Rate of Return is applicable

-ASC 946-205-50-23 states that an investment company is required to disclose the internal rate of return since inception of the investment’s cash flows and ending net assets at the end of the period (i.e. the residual values) as presented in the financial statements, net of all performance allocations or fees, for each investor class, as of the beginning and end of the period, if they meet all of the following criteria as per their offering documents:
+ASC 946-205-50-23 states that an investment company is required to disclose the internal rate of return since inception of the investment company’s cash flows and ending net assets at the end of the period (i.e. the residual values) as presented in the financial statements, net of all performance allocations or fees, for each investor class, as of the beginning and end of the period, if they meet all of the following criteria as per their offering documents:

 • They have limited lives;

 • They do not continuously raise capital and are not required to redeem their interests upon investor request.
-Situations where initial capital commitments are obtained from investors at the time of organisation of the fund and subsequently drawing down those commitments to make investments is not considered continuous for this purpose;
+Situations where initial capital commitments are obtained from investors at the time of organization of the fund and subsequently drawing down those commitments to make investments is not considered continuous for this purpose;

 • They have as a prominent operating strategy, the return of proceeds from disposition of investments to investors;